 (spectral type of star cooler than an M-type star)

-An L-type star (L) is of the L-class
+An L-type star (L) is within the L-class,

-They have metal hydride and alkalide metal absorption lines.
+with metal hydride and alkali metal absorption lines,

 Referenced by pages: